The Gloaming (album): Release and reception

 The Gloaming was completed in the summer of 2013 before the band returned to the road for a sell-out tour stopping off at London, Amsterdam, Paris and New York.
 It was released on January 20, 2014 on Real World Records, and on Brassland Records in America, Justin Time Records in Canada, and Planet Records in Australia.

 The album received extremely positive reviews from critics.
 The Guardian described the record as “exquisite”, while Uncut called the debut collection of songs “a magisterial set”.
 In their five-star review, the Irish Times said the album was “contemporary music making at its very best: unself-conscious, freewheeling and yet deeply thoughtful, revealing layer upon layer with each listening”.
 Music magazine Mojo’s verdict was that The Gloaming was “a very organic, modern album.
 And it's brilliant”, while the Boston Globe noted the record's “energizing tension” and “the pull of the past and the call of what's to come” present in the music.
 NPR Music, meanwhile, named it "One of the Year's Best Albums" and called it "astonishingly beautiful”.

-Following the quintet's sold-out three-night run at Dublin's National Concert Hall in February 2015, their debut album won the Meteor Choice Music Prize for Album of the Year, beating competition from acts such as Hozier, U2, Damien Rice and Sinead O'Connor.
+Following the quintet's sold-out three-night run at Dublin's National Concert Hall in February 2015, their debut album won the Meteor Choice Music Prize for Album of the Year, beating competition from acts such as Hozier, U2, Damien Rice and Sinéad O'Connor.
 That same year, album track "Samhradh Samhradh" was named Best Traditional Track at the 2015 BBC Radio 2 Folk Awards.